patrikflorek/aitems/README.md

 Is a KivyMD derived UI widget which brings drag and drop and scrollable functionality to MDList.

-For now it expects to by only one such an element on a screen.
+For now it expects to be only one such an element on a screen.

 ## Installation